kagisearch/smallweb/README.md

 [Remove website](https://github.com/kagisearch/smallweb/edit/main/smallweb.txt)

 [Remove channel](https://github.com/kagisearch/smallweb/edit/main/smallyt.txt)

+## What we show on the site

+If the blog is included in small web feed list (which means it has content in English, it is informational/educational by nature and it is not trying to sell anything) we check for these two things to show it on the site:

+- Blog has recent posts (<7 days old)
+- The website can appear in an iframe

+The pages will still show in Kagi search results even if they cna not show on the ite due technical reasons (eg iframe not allowed).

 ## The Small Web seal: badge of authentic creation
 Small Web initiative members can display badges on their websites to identify themselves as part of a community committed to authentic, human-centered content.